scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 WrightSim uses a numerical integration approach that captures the full interaction between material and electric field without making common limiting assumptions.
-This approach makes WrightSim flexible, accurate, and interpretable.
+This approach makes ``WrightSim`` flexible, accurate, and interpretable.

 While the numerical approach we use is more accurate, it does demand significantly more computational time.
-We have focused on performance as a critical component of WrightSim.
+We have focused on performance as a critical component of ``WrightSim``.
 Here we report algorithmic improvements which have significantly decreased computational time relative to prior implementations.
 We also discuss parallelzation approaches we have taken, and show how the